 Bone Marrow Transplant (BMT), Pediatric BMT for treatment of sickle cell disease at World Class Hospitals in India

 Centre for Bone Marrow Transplant is the largest in India and among the biggest in Asia.
-A stand alone dedicated facility, equipped with ultra‐modern infrastructure nd internationally trained, widely experienced faculty.
-The Centre is supported by state‐of‐the‐art laboratory services and transfusion services, along with a fully equipped radiation oncology unit with facility for total body irradiation.
+A stand alone dedicated facility, equipped with ultra‐modern infrastructure and internationally trained, widely experienced faculty.
+The Centre is supported by state‐of‐the‐art laboratory services and transfusion services, along with fully equipped radiation oncology unit with the facility of total body irradiation.

 In a short span of last few years, our affiliated BMT centre has done more than 500 transplants with > 80 Percent success rate. including India’s first Multiple Donor Transplant.
 Each BMT treatment room is supported by separate HEPA filter with triple level air filtration.
 Transplants are routinely performed for children as well as adults.
 The centre is credited with Delhi’s First MUD (Match Unrelated Donor) Transplant.

 This is the only hospital with a dedicated 24 bed BMT unit with Pediatric ICUs and the back up of best in class radiation and medical oncology services.

 The Centre offers both allogenic and autologous transplant using bone marrow, peripheral blood stem cells and cord blood stem cells for various benign and malignant disorders like Thalassemia, Aplastic Anaemia, Leukemia, Lymphomas, Multiple Myelomas and Advanced Paediatric Solid Tumors.